• Home

 Decrease Headaches

-Frequent headaches can be caused by body posture, clenching of the teeth, use of compensatory facial muscles and stabilizing movements.
+Frequent headaches can be caused by body posture, clenching of the teeth, use of compensatory facial muscles, and stabilizing movements.
 Orofacial myology works on strengthening, stretching, coordinating, and sensation to assist with proper alignment and movement patterns.

 What is Restricted oral tissue ?